George Saville: Wolverhampton Wanderers

 On 26 August 2014, Saville left Chelsea to join with Championship side Wolverhampton Wanderers on a permanent transfer having never made an appearance for the Blues' first team.
 He signed a three-year deal (with the option of a further year) for a fee of £1million.
 Here, he reunited with manager Kenny Jackett who gave Saville his senior debut while at Millwall.
 Saville made his club debut on 30 August 2014 as a substitute in a 3–1 win against Blackburn.

 On 14 January 2015, having largely fallen out of Wolves' first team involvement, Saville was moved on a 93-day loan to League One side Bristol City.
 Saville made his Bristol City debut against Scunthorpe United on 17 January.
 He scored his first goal for Bristol City versus Yeovil Town on 10 March.
 His final appearance at the club came against Bradford City on 14 April, a match his side won 0–6.
 In total, he made eight appearances, scoring once, for Bristol City before returning to his parent club.
 He also helped them win the 2014-15 Football League Trophy, for the final of which he was on the bench.

 After making two League Cup appearances for Wolves in the early season, Saville again went out on loan.
 On 6 October, he rejoined Millwall on a 28-day emergency loan.
 He returned to his parent club to end the season with five goals – his best goalscoring tally to date – from 21 appearances.

 The following season saw Saville regularly involved under the management of Paul Lambert, ending with a total of 29 appearances in all competitions (scoring once).
 Although the club activated the option of a further year on his contract at the conclusion of the campaign, he would not play for them again.

 Millwall

 Saville playing for Millwall in 2015.

 On 26 June 2017, Saville joined his former loan club Millwall on a permanent three-year deal for an undisclosed fee.
 He scored his first goal for Millwall in a 1–1 draw with Bolton Wanderers on 12 August 2017.

-He scored 10 goals for Millwall from midfield during the 2017/18 season, finishing joint top scorer with Lee Gregory, helping them narrowly missed out on the playoff positions by finishing 8th.
+He scored 10 goals for Millwall from midfield during the 2017/18 season, finishing joint top scorer with Lee Gregory, helping them narrowly miss out on the playoff positions by finishing 8th.